LtPeriwinkle/mist/README.md

 - [ ] split file creation tool
 - [X] fps-based time conversion (so that the timer always ends on a time that corresponds to a possible frame time) (30fps done)
 - [ ] dynamic run comparisons and colors
+- [ ] integrated notes (like SpeedGuidesLive)

+## Requested features
+Features that people have asked for but i'm not sure if i can implement go here
+* Gif split icons
+* Gif timer background

 ## Unplanned features
 These features are *highly unlikely* be implemented, in the spirit of minimalism.
 This does not always mean they will *never* happen.